 LA-skyline

-Many faculty teach courses relevant to the RID AOC, including Stephen Commins, Kian Goh, Susanna Hecht, Veronica Herrera, Paavo Monkkonen, Adam MiIlard-Ball, Vinit Mukhija, Ananya Roy, Michael Storper, and Chris Tilly.
-Their research covers an immense range of topics; slum redevelopment and urban upgrading in Mumbai, the nature and social dynamics of forest change over time, the role of civil society organizations in development, the relationship between urban spatial structure and economic productivity, the drivers of urban growth and regional disparities, disaster management, public goods provision and public finance, urban sprawl and accessibility, and spatial justice.
+Students may study regions as a major territorial scale of economic development, or courses that examine international development dynamics.
+Drawing from cases regionally within the US and globally, faculty teach about an immense range of topics; infrastructure politics, slum redevelopment and urban upgrading, the role of civil society organizations in development, the relationship between urban spatial structure and economic productivity, the drivers of urban growth and regional disparities, disaster management, global waste policy, climate policy, public goods provision and public finance, urban sprawl and accessibility, state-society relations, informality and labor in cities, and spatial justice.

 Graduates from RID work in different positions in a wide variety of places including international development organizations such as the Inter-American Development Bank, the World Bank, the Aga Khan Foundation, GOAL Global, and World Vision; public sector organization like the State of Illinois Redistricting, the LA County Department of Regional Planning, and the City of Toronto; and private sector companies such as the Chan-Zuckerberg Initiative, Nike Italy, Nelson/Nygaard Consulting Associates, Jones Lange Lasalle, ICF GHK Consulting, and the California Community Reinvestment Corporation.